 This marketing site

-The WebmasterID marketing site (this site) presents a one-time consent banner when you first visit.
-The banner stores your choice as a single first-party preference under the key webmasterid_consent in localStorage.
-Possible values are analytics_accepted or necessary_only.
-The value is purely a UI preference (so the banner does not reappear) and is never sent in analytics payloads, never used as a visitor ID, and never shared.
+The WebmasterID marketing site (this site) presents a consent banner when you first visit.
+It offers two independent purposes, and nothing in either is loaded until you choose.
+Your choice is stored as a first-party preference under the key webmasterid_consent_v2 in localStorage, as JSON of the form {"analytics":false,"marketing":false}.
+The value is purely a preference (so the banner does not reappear) and is never sent in analytics payloads, never used as a visitor ID, and never shared.

 DNT / GPC